gargi/BA_git/README.md

 * The thesis in pdf format: [docs/latex/thesis/bin/][1]
 * The commented source code: [scripts/python/][2]
 * Notebooks as showcases for better understanding of the code: [scripts/python/][3]
- * There are also pdf versions of the notebooks, generated with jupyter's nbconvert tool:[docs/showcases/][3]
+ * There are also pdf versions of the notebooks generated with jupyter's nbconvert tool:[docs/showcases/][3]
-* Submission files

 ## Links
 * [The Higgs Machine Learning Challenge on Kaggle][4]